airtonix/avahi-aliases/README.md

 # Please note

+> Use the insights button and find an updated fork.
+I am no longer using Vagrant.

-This fork is on [github.com/till](https://github.com/till) and actually **maintained**.
+This fork is on [github.com/till](https://github.com/till) ~~and actually **maintained**~~.
 I currently target Vagrant with Ubuntu 14.04 (LTS) and Python 2.7 to keep this service running there.

 All additions are welcome. :)